How To Increase Your Creativity

 John, a marketing professional, faces overwhelming job demands and unexpected negative feedback.
 If he relies on defenses rather than his creative abilities, he might react defensively to criticism, becoming more stressed and anxious.
 He might withdraw from his team, avoid taking risks, and stick to rigid, ineffective methods.
 This defensive stance could limit his responses, causing him to miss opportunities for innovation and improvement.
 As a result, his stress would compound, leading to decreased job satisfaction and strained relationships with his colleagues.

 By taking a creative stance, John can better navigate his stress by viewing challenges as opportunities for innovation and growth.
 Instead of reacting defensively, he uses his creative skills to brainstorm unique solutions and develop a flexible project plan.
 This proactive approach allows him to adapt to changing circumstances and improve his work.
-Collaborating with his team, John fosters a supportive environment where new ideas are encouraged.
+John also leans into his creativity by being more present in his work dialogues.
+Collaborating with his team with improved communication, John fosters a supportive environment where new ideas are encouraged.
 This not only alleviates his stress but also enhances his job satisfaction and strengthens his relationships with colleagues, ultimately leading to a more fulfilling and productive work experience.

 Here is another more practical example of creative vs non-creative: